makerspace/makeradmin/README.md

 ### Stripe - makeradmin connection

-Makeradmin is used as the truth
+Makeradmin is used as the truth.
+Work in progress to change so that discounts are also in makeradmin.
+However, currently the discount coupon needs to be set in stripe.

+* Create a **coupon** for low income discount.
+It should be with percentage discount.
+Add the metadata "makerspace_price_level" = "low_income_discount"

 The smallest multiple of the product is used to set the binding time for the subscription.